 Even if a person takes a plea bargain to a lesser sentence for a domestic violence offense, he or she still can face life-altering punishments, including:

 - Extensive hours of community service

 - Court-mandated Batterers’ Intervention Program, which can total 29 weeks

 - Prison sentence or an extended probation.

 - A “no contact” ruling that qualifies as a probation violation if the rule is broken.

 Under Florida Statute, §741.281 the court may order batterers’ intervention program attendance.
-If a person is found guilty, has had adjudication withheld on or has pled nolo contendere to a crime of domestic violence, that person shall be ordered by the court to a minimum term of one year probation.
+If a person is found guilty, has had adjudication withheld or has pled nolo contendere to a crime of domestic violence, that person shall be ordered by the court to a minimum term of one-year probation.
 The court also shall order the defendant to attend a batterers’ intervention program as a condition of probation.